kumagai-group/pydefect/docs_rst/vertical_transition_level.rst

 <link.aps.org/doi/10.1103/PhysRevB.101.020102>`_
 for details.

-Assuming that the typical defect calculations in MgAl2O4 based on the PBEsol functional have been done already as introduced in the tutorial and one further wants to calculate the photo-absorption energy via excitation of an oxygen vacancy localized state in the neutral charge state to the CBM.
+Assuming that the defect calculations in MgAl2O4 based on the PBEsol functional have been done already as introduced in the tutorial and one further wants to calculate the photo-absorption energy caused by excitation of an oxygen vacancy localized state in the neutral charge state to the CBM.

+We here assume the following directory structure.

 ::